CEUR-WS.org

 From 2022 onwards, we require that authors use the new CEURART style for writing papers to be published with CEUR-WS.
 The style is available from Vol-XXX.
 An Overleaf page for LaTeX users is available at as template.
 Editors are encouraged create an adaption of this page for their authors, e.g. by filling in the name of the event and some other meta data, and then publish an Overleaf page specifically for their authors.

 You can also download an offline version with the style files from http://ceur-ws.org/Vol-XXX/CEURART.zip.
-It also contains DOCX template files.
+It also contains ODT (LibreOffice) and DOCX (Word) template files.
 You can choose between 1-column style and 2-column style.
 However, these should not be mixed in the proceedings volume.
+We require that the Libertinus font family is used in CEURART.
+Instructions on installing these fonts are found in the ODT and DOCX templates.
 We may in the future prescribe that all submissions use the 1-column CEURART style!
 More information on the CEURART style can be found in our blog entry.

 Title capitalization